Elementary Reading Programs

 Comprehensive Approach To Reading

 Our elementary school reading programs work on all aspects of reading, in an individualized sequence, the ultimate goal being proficient reading comprehension.
+Here is a parent letter that outlines a child’s journey and our results for a 2nd grader.

 Phonics and Phonemic Awareness